j-jorge/asgp/README.md

 How to build the project?
 ====

+For Linux users, check that you have the `patchelf` command available as well as the dependencies listed below, then run `./build-scripts/linux-build.sh`.
+It will build the project and install it in `./build/linux/release/install`.
+Launch `./build/linux/release/install/bin/straining-coasters-launcher` to launch the game.
+The install tree is relocatable.

+For other systems, see below.

 The game relies upon the Bear engine.
 I would suggest that you prepare a workspace as follows: